rzsamrio/simple_shell/README.md

+#id_precode
+This branch contains the work done by Ekop Samuel Idorenyin (@rzsamrio) to the development of the project

 # Simple Shell - Collaborative Remake of the shell
 Welcome to the Simple Shell project, the shell is a huge program that took years of coding and improving to reach its current level.
 This is why the project is called "Simple Shell" in addition to have a 15 day period to code it as part of our ALX SE course project 0x16.
 C - Simple Shell